-Just like the human residents of Cape Cod some of regions’ birds call the area home year round, while others are migratory birds of Cape Cod.
+Just like the human residents of Cape Cod, some of the regions’ birds call the area home year-round, while others are migratory birds of Cape Cod.

-The fall is a great time to observe the migratory birds of Cape Cod making their way south, and those birds that stay in the area getting ready for winter.
-The bulk of Cape Cod’s migratory bird species fly south between August and October, with the fall Cape Cod bird migration a bit more spread out than the concentrated rush to mating and nesting grounds that occurs in the Spring.
+The fall is a great time to observe the migratory birds of Cape Cod making their way south and those birds that stay in the area getting ready for winter.
+The bulk of Cape Cod’s migratory bird species fly south between August and October.
+With the fall, Cape Cod bird migration is a bit more spread out than the concentrated rush to mating and nesting grounds in the Spring.

 In addition to the coastal shorebirds that migrate from the Cape, avid birders can also spot species using the Atlantic Flyway, a sort of highway for migrating birds who travel from their Arctic breeding grounds to winter in Central and South America.